apache/mxnet/docs/faq/tensor_inspector_tutorial.md

 ![Screen Shot 2019-07-10 at 5 17 29 PM](https://user-images.githubusercontent.com/16669457/61013259-cc244000-a336-11e9-8564-a018041634f6.png)

 Notice: in `interactive_print()`, you could also do value dumping with command "d".
-You will be prompt to enter the `tag` value:
+You will be prompted to enter the `tag` value:

 ![Screen Shot 2019-07-11 at 4 57 41 PM](https://user-images.githubusercontent.com/16669457/61092906-0f48e680-a3fd-11e9-8251-c4371cdd00ad.png)

+### Test Coverage and Limitations

+This Utility has been tested on Mac and Ubuntu with and without CUDNN and MKLDNN.
+Supports for `Tensor`, `TBlob`, and `NDArray` and for CPU and GPU have been manually tested and exhibited no issue.

+Currently, this utility only supports non-empty tensors and tensors with known shapes i.e. `tb_.ndim() > 0`.
+Also, this utility only supports dense `NDArray` objects, i.e. when the type is `kDefaultStorage`.